-(1) A person who performs cabling work without a cabling licence, is guilty of an offence.
+(1) A person other than a network licensee or a cabling licensee, who performs cabling work without a cabling licence, is guilty of an offence.

 Penalty - A fine not exceeding K15,000.00 or imprisonment for a term not exceeding three (3) months or both.